Skip to main content

 RORKE WILSON

 Rorke Wilson is an Associate at The Digital Law Company, where they bring a rare combination of academic rigour, generational insight, and frontline experience with young people and technology.
-After completing an LLB with Honours at the University of Edinburgh, Rorke focused their research on the intersection of addictive behaviour, legal systems, and the philosophy of free will.
+They completed their LLB with Honours at the University of Edinburgh, where Rorke focused their research on the intersection of addictive behaviour, legal systems, and the philosophy of free will.
 This foundation deeply informs their approach to the legal and psychological dimensions of digital life.

 As a digital native and elder Gen Z, Rorke has an intuitive understanding of internet culture, platform mechanics, and the subtle ways in which social media shapes identity, relationships, and decision-making.
 They have worked with teenagers, schools, parents, and professionals to unpack the real risks of the digital world, including sextortion, cyberbullying, cancellation culture, platform addiction, and privacy failures.